htcondor/htcondor/docs/grid-computing/job-router.rst

     queue

-The status of the job may be observed as with any other HTCondor job, for example by looking in the job’s log file.
-Before the job completes, *condor\_q* shows the job’s status.
+The status of the job may be observed as with any other HTCondor job, for example by looking in the job's log file.
+Before the job completes, *condor\_q* shows the job's status.
 Should the job become routed, a second job will enter the job queue.
 This is the routed copy of the original job.
 The command *condor\_router\_q* shows a more specialized view of routed jobs, as this example shows: